Planet of the Vampires: Influence

 Several critics have suggested that Bava's film was a major influence on Ridley Scott's Alien (1979) and Prometheus (2012), in both narrative details and visual design.
 Derek Hill, in a review of the MGM Midnite Movies DVD release of Vampires written for Images Journal, noted, "Bava's film (along with It!
 The Terror from Beyond Space, 1958) was a direct influence on Ridley Scott's 1979 film Alien.
 But where Scott's film tried to mask its humble drive-in origins, Planet of the Vampires revels in its origins.
 The film literally feels like a pulp magazine cover come to garish life..."
 Robert Monell, on the DVD Maniacs website, observed, "[M]uch of the conceptual design and some specific imagery in the 1979 Ridley Scott screamer undoubtedly owes a great debt to Mario Bava's no budget accomplishments."
 Govindini Murty of The Atlantic, in a review of Prometheus, said, "The striking images Ridley Scott devises for Prometheus reference everything from Stanley Kubrick's 2001 to Leonardo da Vinci's Vitruvian Man and Mario Bava's Planet of the Vampires."

 One of the film's most celebrated sequences involves the astronauts performing an exploration of an alien, derelict ship discovered in a huge ruin on the surface of the planet.
 The crewmembers climb up into the depths of the eerie ship and discover the gigantic remains of long dead monstrous creatures.
 In 1979, Cinefantastique noted the remarkable similarities between this atmospheric sequence and a lengthy scene in the then-new Alien.
 The magazine also pointed out other minor parallels between the two films.
 However, both Alien's director Ridley Scott and screenwriter Dan O'Bannon claimed at the time that they had never seen Planet of the Vampires.
-Decades later, Dan O'Bannon would admit: "I stole the giant skeleton from the Planet of the Vampires."
+Decades later, O'Bannon would admit: "I stole the giant skeleton from the Planet of the Vampires."

 Tim Lucas has noted that the basic plot and ideas of the film not only inspired Alien but "continue to influence filmmakers and inspire the genre today, as witnessed by David Twohy's Pitch Black (2000) and Brian De Palma's Mission to Mars (2000)."

 In the late 1970s Atlas/Seaboard Comics published a short-lived comic book entitled Planet of Vampires, which combined plot elements from Bava's film with elements of Planet of the Apes and I Am Legend.

-It has strongly influenced the 2023 DC film Aquaman and the Lost Kingdom.
+Director James Wan stated the film strongly influenced his 2023 DC superhero film Aquaman and the Lost Kingdom.